metapass-world/TKETS-landing/README.md

 # TKETS Landing

-[TKETS](https://tkets.io/) is a permissionless, decentralised NFT ticketing platform.
+[Metapass](https://metapass.world/) is a permissionless, decentralised NFT ticketing platform.

-This is the code for the landing page UI for TKETS.
+This is the code for the landing page UI for Metapass.
 Further documentation will be released soon.

 ## Running locally